 Commercially Hosted Infrared Payload

-A third example is the Air Force's Commercially Hosted Infrared Payload (CHIRP) Flight Demonstration Program, which will launch a wide field-of-view, passive infrared sensor on a commercial GEO (SES-2) in 2011.
+A third example is the Air Force's Commercially Hosted Infrared Payload (CHIRP) Flight Demonstration Program, which launched a wide field-of-view, passive infrared sensor on a commercial GEO (SES-2) in 2011.
 The experiment supports next-generation infrared sensor system development and is essential to reducing technology risk for the Third Generation Infrared Surveillance (3GIRS) system.

 The Air Force expects to achieve major cost savings by flying this mission as a hosted payload.
 They estimate it would cost approximately $500 million to launch a dedicated free flyer to satisfy 100% of the technical questions associated with the experiment.
 The hosted payload ended up costing $65 million and should satisfy 80% of the technical questions.

 Additional examples of government-sponsored hosted payloads are listed in the table below.
 The table contains links to external sites providing more information about each mission.
+(Please note it has not been updated recently and contains outdated/incomplete information.)

 |Govt.
 Partner||Hosted Payload||Commercial Operator|